Acce5sDenied/MCBE_Parkour_wiki/README.md

 # MCBE_Parkour_wiki
-A wiki for documenting minecraft bedrock movement mechanics.
+A wiki for documenting Minecraft Bedrock Edition movement mechanics.
 As of game version `1.21.12x`

 pre-pre-alpha stage, I don't want the language to be TOO formal.